Sometimes in life I find myself going through these crazy phases where I simply can’t get enough of a certain type of food.

 - Return the pot to the stove over medium-low heat, and add in the olive oil.
 Add onion, salt, and pepper and saute until the onion is soft and brown, about 10 minutes.
 Add garlic and oregano.
 Cook, stirring constantly, for another minute.

 - Add tomatoes and all the butternut squash to the pot.
 Stir to combine.
 Pour in reserved chicken broth and quinoa, and stir to combine.
 Bring to a boil then place a lid on top, lower the heat to medium-low, and simmer for 15 minutes or until quinoa is tender and cooked.

 - Meanwhile, shred the chicken.
 When quinoa is cooked, stir in chicken, olives and parsley.
 Cook until chicken is hot, season with additional salt & pepper if necessary, then ladle into bowls.

-- *If making ahead of time, you’ll need extra chicken broth when re-heating as quinoa soaks up some of the broth as it cools.
+- If making ahead of time, you'll need extra chicken broth when re-heating as the quinoa soaks up some of the broth as it cools.